USI-MSDE-SA-2023/sa--edoriggio/src/sa/model/index.md

 rectangle "After a new Release has been Pushed" {

-rectangle "Release" as Source
-rectangle "min 90% Coverage and Pass Tests" as Measure
+rectangle "Test Driver" as Source rectangle "min 90% Coverage and Pass Tests" as Measure

-Source -> [System] : "Push"
+Source -> [System] : "Check"

 [System] -> [Measure] : "Test and Code Coverage Reports"